scspinney/sokoban-solver/README.md

  ## Unpack dataset

  You will probably have to unpack the dataset.
-If it's the tar file then run the following:
+If it's the tar file then run the following (so the output is under sokobanLevels):

  ```
- tar -xzvf directory.tar.gz
+ tar -xzvf sok_files.tar.gz
 ```
 Followd by: